 We can provide pre-printed Attendance Cards (often known as pew cards) for members of the congregation to complete.
 They also give the opportunity to inform you of their connection to the deceased.
-We can also provide a leather Book of Remembrance for the congregation to complete.
+We can also provide a leather 'Book of Remembrance' for the congregation to complete, either at the service or at the wake/reception afterwards.